dortania/OpenCore-Install-Guide/extras/troubleshooting.md

 Couple problems:
 * `ProvideConsoleGop` is likely missing as this is needed for transitioning to the next screen, this was originally part of AptioMemoryFix but is now within OpenCore as this quirk

-Other possible problem is that some users either forget or cannot disable CFG-Lock in the BIOS(specifically relating to a locked 0xE2 MSR bit for power managment, obviously much safer to turn off CFG-Lock).
-When this happens, there's a couple fixes:
+Another possible problem is that some users either forget or cannot disable CFG-Lock in the BIOS(specifically relating to a locked 0xE2 MSR bit for power management, obviously much safer to turn off CFG-Lock).
+When this happens, there's a couple of possible fixes:

 * [Fixing CFG Lock](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/post-install/msr-lock)
-* Enable `AppleXcpmCfgLock` and `AppleCpuPmCfgLock`, this disables `PKG_CST_CNFIG_CONTROL` within the XNU and AppleIntelCPUPowerManagment repectively.
-Not recommeneded long term solution as this can cause instability.
+* Enable `AppleXcpmCfgLock` and `AppleCpuPmCfgLock`, this disables `PKG_CST_CNFIG_CONTROL` within the XNU and AppleIntelCPUPowerManagment respectively.
+Not recommended long term solution as this can cause instability.

-Other other possible problem is IRQ conflicts, Clover has plenty of different fixes that it can apply without you directly setting them.
+Another other possible problem is IRQ conflicts, Clover has plenty of different fixes that it can apply without you directly setting them.
 This makes it much more difficult when converting from Clover to OpenCore though luckily CorpNewt's also got a fix: [SSDTTime](https://github.com/corpnewt/SSDTTime)'s FixHPET option

 # Can't see macOS partitions